GoThereGit/EvaHan/README.md

 # Data

 Training data for evaluation is excerpted from the Twenty-Four Histories(dynastic histories from remote antiquity till the Ming Dynasty), the Pre-Qin classics and “ZiZhi TongJian (资治通鉴, Comprehensive Mirror in Aid of Governance)”,which was finished by the research group of the National Social Science Foundation of China major project “Research on the Construction and Application of Cross-language Knowledge Base of Ancient Chinese Classics” (project No. :21&ZD331) .
 Among them, the Twenty-Four Histories is the general name of the twenty-four official histories written by various dynasties in ancient China; the Pre-Qin  classics are the historical materials of the Pre-Qin period(Paleolithic Period ~ 221 B.C.), which have an important position in ancient books, including history books and sub-books; “ZiZhi TongJian” is a chronological history book compiled by historians of the Northern Song Dynasty, covering sixteen dynasties from 403 B.C. to 959 A.D. over a span of 1362 years.
 The Chinese ancient classic texts in the corpus feature both diachronicity(i.e. spanning thousands of years)(i.e. covering the four traditional types of Chinese canonical texts).
-The four are _Jing_ (经), *shi* (史), zi (子) and ji (集).
+The four are _Jing_ (经), *shi* (史), *zi* (子) and *ji* (集).

-Both English and modern Chinese translations are selected for these texts in the parallel corpus.
-The specific parallel texts provided for this test are as follows.

 ## Data Format

-As to released data, no sentence of any length is tokenized (including empty sentences).
-All data is in Unicode (UTF-8) format within the parallel corpus.
-Table 1 gives an example as fllows:
+All evaluation data are txt files in Unicode (UTF-8) format , arranged by two fields of source language and  target language to form a sentence level parallel corpus,as shown in Table 1 and Table 2.
 <p align="center">Table 1.
-Data format of the aligned sentences</p>
+Example of the  Ancient Chinese to Modern Chinese corpus</p>

 |Ancient-Chinese|Modern-Chinese|
 |:---:|:---:|